uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/annotation_configuration/autowiring/README.md

 Herein, **BubbleSort** will be autowired in **BinarySearch** as it is marked as the default preferred one using the `@Primary` annotation.

 ### Ambiguity resolution using name of bean (Autowiring by name)
-In case multiple beans are present that can satisfy the dependency, the dependency instance can be named same as preferred bean to avoid ambiguity.
+In case multiple beans are present that can satisfy the dependency, the dependency property can be named same as the preferred bean to avoid ambiguity.

 [_SortAlgorith.java_](./SortAlgorithm.java)
 ```java